-Undergraduates use the workstations in the Statistice Department Computer Laboratory.
-You must register as a user of the network; arrangements will be made to ensure that, as far as possible, you are allocated an account before MT lectures begin.
+Undergraduates use the workstations in the Statistics Department Computer Laboratory.
+For this you will need your university (Herald Webmail) account.
+Arrangements will be made to ensure that, as far as possible, you are allocated an account before MT lectures begin.

 Students may also access the system through college or individual computers; for details of how to do this they should consult the computing support at their own college.
+A disk is provided for each college Senior Maths Tutor.
 The Maple package may also be installed and used on personally owned computers under the University's site licence.
 A disk with Maple for your own personal use will be made available to you through your college.